dotnet/corefx/README.md

 * **System.Diagnostics.FileVersionInfo**.
 This library provides useful functionality for querying and examining the version information of physical files on disk.

+* **System.Diagnostics.Process**.
+This library provides access to local and remote processes and enables you to start and stop local system processes.

 More is coming soon.
 Stay tuned!